 Nothing.
 All of the files in your dataset are always unlocked, and actually can not be locked at all.
 Consequently, there will be nothing to show for datalad status afterwards (as shown a few paragraphs below).
-This is due to a file system limitation, and will be explained in more detail in chapter Under the hood: git-annex (page 83).
+This is due to a file system limitation, and will be explained in more detail in chapter Under the hood: git-annex (page 84).

-\$ datalad unlock recordings/salt\logo\small.jpg unlock(ok): recordings/salt\logo\small.jpg (file)
+\$ datalad unlock recordings/salt\logo\small.jpg

+[INFO] Unlocking files

+unlock(ok): recordings/salt\logo\small.jpg (file)

+[INFO] Recording unlocked state in git

+[INFO] Completed unlocking files